-6.6 Importing a Schedule
+8.2 Importing a Schedule

 You can import a schedule file (for example, mySchedule.SM4S) from an SD memory card.
-The imported schedule also includes settings.
+The imported schedule includes the Simple Schedule as well as an Advanced Schedule, if one was created.
+It also includes settings.